Links on Android Authority may earn us a commission. Learn more.

 If all you want to do is play music on every Alexa speaker simultaneously, you don’t even have to go through these steps.
 Alexa will automatically create an “Everywhere” group if you have more than one speaker, so all you have to do is say “Alexa, play/shuffle ___ everywhere,” or select the “Everywhere” group as an audio output in apps like Spotify.

-Yes and no. Whenever it’s unmuted, it’s always listening for its wake word.
-It’s only once you’ve triggered that wake word, however, that anything else is recorded.
 Some Alexa devices can process a limited number of commands offline, but most are processed on Amazon servers.
-The company does keep a voice history by default, and uses an anonymized slice of people’s recordings to improve Alexa.
-You may want to periodically scrape this history using the steps earlier in this guide, or voice commands like “Alexa, delete what I just said” or “Alexa, delete everything I said today.”
+The company keeps a voice history by default, and uses an anonymized slice of people’s recordings to improve Alexa.
+You may want to block or periodically scrape this history using the steps earlier in this guide, or voice commands like “Alexa, delete what I just said” or “Alexa, delete everything I said today.”

 There is a free option, but it’s ad-supported and heavily restricted unless you upgrade to a paid tier.
 There’s a much smaller selection of songs, and you lose the ability to play individual tracks on demand — instead, you have to put up with stations and curated playlists.
-The next step up is Amazon Music Prime, which is included with Prime subscriptions, but even that’s limited to two million songs.
-You have to pay for Amazon Music Unlimited to unlock a full library (over 90 million songs, plus podcasts) and things like spatial audio, ad-free listening, and “HD” quality.
+The next step up is Amazon Music Prime, which is included with Prime subscriptions and lifts the worst limits, but even that doesn’t offer a complete song library.
+You have to pay for Amazon Music Unlimited to unlock the full library, as well as things like Spatial Audio and “HD” quality.

 Yes, effectively.
 You can set up multiple Alexa voice profiles, but Alexa won’t work independently of an Amazon account.

-Although the company makes a tiny amount from paid Alexa skills, and it’s working to be profitable on Echo devices, Alexa is really meant to drive you towards first-party services like Prime and Music Unlimited, as well as general online shopping.
-Amazon sells various Alexa-compatible accessories, such as its Blink and Ring security products.
+Although the company makes some money from hardware, and a tiny amount from paid skills, Alexa is really meant to drive you towards first-party services like Prime and Music Unlimited, as well as general online shopping.

 Read more: The best smart home devices you can buy